 If you do not wish to have session or persistent cookies placed on your computer, you can disable them using your web browser.
-If you opt out of cookies, you will still have access to all information and resources at the NIAMS website, but you will not be invited to take our online survey.
-Instructions for disabling or opting out of cookies in the most popular browsers are located at https://www.usa.gov/optout_instructions.shtml.
-Please note that by following the instructions to opt-out of cookies, you will disable cookies from all sources, not just those from the NIAMS.
+If you opt out of cookies, you will still have access to all information and resources at the NIAMS website.
+Instructions for disabling or opting out of cookies in the most popular browsers are located at Web Measurement and Customization Opt-Out.
+Please note that by following the instructions to opt-out of cookies, you will disable cookies from all sources, not just those from NIAMS.

 How Personal Information Is Protected

 You do not have to give us personal information to visit the NIAMS website.
 However, if you choose to subscribe to one of our e-mail newsletters, we collect your e-mail address to complete the subscription process.
 (See the section on MailChimp Subscription Management below.).